s-h-a-d-o-w/next-simple-chatgpt/README.md

 - A GitHub OAuth app (provides ID and SECRET values for `.env`)
 - ChatGPT API key

+## Getting started (vercel/docker)

+- Add secrets either on vercel or in your docker environment based on `.env.schema`
+- Deploy 🚀

 ## Getting started (dev)

 - Clone, install dependencies